samdobson/monzo-coffee/README.md

 Powered by [monzo-python](https://github.com/muyiwaolu/monzo-python).

-## Quick Start Deployment
+This software is under active development - expect breaking changes.

+## One-click deployment

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 You will be prompted for a *Monzo Access Token* which can be obtained via the [Monzo Developer Portal](https://developers.monzo.com)

-The password is stored as a configuration variable in Heroku.

-Consult the [quickstart guide](https://monzo-coffee.readthedocs.io/en/latest/) for a detailed walkthrough.
+Check the configuration variables for your password.

+Step-by-step instructions can be found in the [quickstart guide](https://monzo-coffee.readthedocs.io/en/latest/).

-## Local development
+## Development

 You will need to have installed [Python 3.6](http://install.python-guide.org), [pipenv](https://pipenv.readthedocs.io/en/latest/), the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and [Postgres](https://devcenter.heroku.com/articles/heroku-postgresql#local-setup).